Cream Of Asparagus Soup lysine-arginine content for herpes management

 Category Overview

 Soups and broths can be made from different types of proteins and vegetables, such as chicken soup, vegetable soup, or tomato soup.
-Soup is generally healthy and a good source of lysine, especially if it contains poultry or seafood, which are a good source of lysine and scarce in arginine.
+Soup is generally healthy and a good source of lysine, especially if it contains poultry or seafood, which are rich in lysine and poor in arginine.
 That said, some soups may have a higher arginine content if they are made with mainly grains and cereals, such as corn, barley, or rice.
 These ingredients can increase the arginine-lysine ratio in the soup and make it less beneficial for people with herpes.
 Because of this, soups should be chosen carefully and preferably contain more lysine-rich foods than arginine-rich foods.

 Practical Recommendations